dsherret/dts-minify/README.md

 Strips:

 * Non-essential whitespace and newlines.
-* Non-js doc and non-type directive comments.
+* Comments, but keeps type directives.

 ## Use Case